MaximeMRF/v7-docs/content/start/tutorial/hypermedia/forms_and_validation.md

 }
 ```

-We're using `params.id` to get the post ID from the route parameter, and `response.redirect().back()` to send the user back to the post page.
+We're using `params.id` to get the post ID from the route parameter and use it to associate the comment with the post via `postId`.
+The `response.redirect().back()` sends the user back to the post page.

 :::